Family home for an elderly and/or disabled person (family caregiver)

 42 961 Saint-Étienne cedex 9

-Charter of rights and freedoms of the person housed (Article L311-4), possibility for the person housed to call on a qualified person (Article L311-5) and of trust (Article L311-5-1)
+Charter of the rights and freedoms of the person hosted (Article L311-4), possibility for the person hosted to call on a qualified person (Article L311-5) and of trust (Article L311-5-1)

 Definition of the family caregiver (Article L441-1)